-• to Richmond Station with a new and upgraded pedestrian crossing, public spaces and bike facilities at Swan Street and Cremorne Street to promote accessibility to public transport

-- along Cremorne Street linking Richmond Station to the Birrarung Precinct - on Kelso, Stephenson, Balmain and Cotter Streets to provide green connections to eastern and western Cremorne and open space - along Church Street connecting East Richmond Station, Swan Street and South Yarra - along Adolph, Chapel, Adelaide, Gordon, Albert, Amsterdam, Yorkshire and Howard Streets off Church Street to provide green connections to other parts of Cremorne. - to East Richmond Station including new public spaces and pedestrian priority zones and improvements to the underpass.
+- to Richmond Station with a new and upgraded pedestrian crossing, public spaces and bike facilities at Swan Street and Cremorne Street to promote accessibility to public transport and a new connection to Lennox Street and the northern suburbs - along Cremorne Street linking Richmond Station to the Birrarung Precinct - on Kelso, Stephenson, Balmain and Cotter Streets to provide green connections to eastern and western Cremorne and open space - along Green Street and Oddys Lane to connect to the river and South Yarra - along Church Street connecting East Richmond Station, Swan Street and South Yarra - along Adolph, Chapel, Adelaide, Gordon, Albert, Amsterdam, Yorkshire and Howard Streets off Church Street to provide green connections to other parts of Cremorne. - to East Richmond Station including new public spaces and pedestrian priority zones and improvements to the underpass.